-- 1. Medical staff will be responsible for keeping appropriate adequate records regarding offenders inmates identified with a disability including all medically necessary aids and services. - 2.
-Medical staff will be responsible for purchasing and keeping an appropriate adequate stock of the most frequently used hearing aid batteries.
-Batteries for hearing aids not provided by the NDOC, will be ordered upon written request by the offenderinmate.
+- 1. Medical staff will be responsible for keeping adequate records regarding offenders identified with a disability, including all medically necessary aids and services. - 2.
+Medical staff will be responsible for purchasing and keeping adequate stock of the most frequently used hearing aid batteries.
+Batteries for hearing aids not provided by NDOC will be ordered upon written request by the offender.
 Batteries that are in stock will be replaced.
 Batteries that are not stocked will need to be ordered.
 The ordering process will be initiated by the next business day of the received written request.
-OffenderInmates must turn in their old batteries to obtain new ones. - 3.
-Medical staff must be notified in writing by the offender inmate if the offender's inmate's visual or hearing aid is damaged or in need of repair.
-The hearing aid will be sent out by the Department to a repair company by the next business day with a request for estimate or quote of the estimated charges to repair or replace the hearing aid.
+The offender must turn in their old batteries to obtain new ones. - 3.
+Medical staff must be notified in writing by the offender if the offender's visual or hearing aid is damaged or in need of repair.
+The hearing aid will be sent out by the Department to a repair company by the next business day with a request for an estimate or quote of the estimated charges to repair or replace the hearing aid.
 The completed estimate or quote will be sent to the Utilization Review Panel for authorization.
-Any damages that are determined to have been caused by the offender inmate may be subject to NRS 209.246 charges, which require the offender inmate to pay 100% of the cost of repair or replacement.
-Medical shall inform the offender inmate when the hearing aid was sent to the repair company and when it is expected to be returned.
-Medical will maintain written documentation of all hearing aid repairs, including the vendor used, the date of the repair and the specific repairs performed in the offender's inmate's medical file.
-While a hearing aid is out on repair, the offenderinmate will be provided with an alternative means of effective communication.
+Any damages that are determined to have been caused by the offender may be subject to NRS 209.246 charges, which require the offender to pay 100% of the cost of repair or replacement of the hearing aid.
+The medical staff shall inform the offender when the hearing aid was sent to the repair company and when it is expected to be returned.
+Medical staff will maintain written documentation of all hearing aid repairs, including the vendor used, the date of the repair, and the specific repairs performed in the offender's medical file.
+While a hearing aid is out on repair, the offender will be provided with an alternative means of effective communication.